sriramab/gamamanual/Tutorials/Tutorials/LunearysFlu/LuneraysFlu_step2.md

 ### experiment

 #### monitor
 GAMA provides modelers with the possibility to define [monitors](DefiningMonitorsAndInspectors#monitors).
 A monitor allows to follow the value of an arbitrary expression in GAML.
-It will appear, in the User Interface, in a small window on its own and be recomputed every time step (or according to its 'refresh_every' facet).
+It will appear, in the User Interface, in a small window on its own and be recomputed every time step (or according to its 'refresh' facet).

 Definition of a monitor:
    * _value_: mandatory, the expression whose value will be displayed by the monitor.
-   * _refresh\_every_: int, optional : the number of simulation steps between two evaluations of the expression (default is 1).
+   * _refresh_: bool, optional : if the expression is true, compute (default is true).

 For our model, we define a monitor to follow the value of the _infected\_rate_ variable:
 ```